Here Are the Events Planned to Protest Trump's Inauguration

-From marches to free marijuana
+From marches to free marijuana+ READ ARTICLE

 Organizers have planned several events and protests across the U.S. ahead of Donald Trump’s presidential inauguration on Jan.
 20. From the Women’s March on Washington to pro-marijuana activists giving out free joints, people are ready to mobilize on the days of and surrounding Trump officially taking the office.